muhammediyas786/React-Django/README.md

 # Todo app

-This project is made with using django and react js.
+This project is made with using django rest-framework and react js.
 Created this project with the help of youtube.